Pallant Partners

 Westergate House is a nursing and residential care home in Fontwell.
 Specialising in Dementia care, they offer a ‘person-centred’ approach to enabling people to pursue their interests and independence.

 Artist Educators, accompanied by Gallery staff, visited Westergate House every month to facilitate conversations about art and run creative workshops.
-Exploring themes such as Still Life, Landscape and Nature, the sessions have been full of laughter and fun as people have tried new things and enjoyed the freedom creative activities offer.
-Residents of Westergate House have also enjoyed outings to the Gallery to see the exhibitions and sample the Pallant Café’s delicious cheese scones!
+Exploring themes such as Still Life, Landscape and Nature, the sessions were full of laughter and fun as people tried new things and enjoyed the freedom creative activities offered.
+Residents of Westergate House also enjoyed outings to the Gallery to see the exhibitions and sample the Pallant Café’s delicious cheese scones!

 Early Intervention In Psychosis Service